I don’t want a divorce.

 Each step of the divorce was more painful than the last.
 Each step I took felt like walking across a piece of coal that became hotter the farther I progressed.

-Each and every step was slow, deliberate and more scarring than what had come before!
+Each step was slow, deliberate, and more scarring than what had come before!

 Blindsided by the news, you’ll feel like the air’s been knocked out of you.
 Especially when you thought your marriage was going along just fine.